Trust Issues: Background and release

-"Trust Issues" was one of the four tracks taken from Drake's 2011 studio album, Take Care, released via his October's Very Own blog as standalone cuts and were formerly unavailable on music streaming services.
-Written by Drake, Lil Wayne, DJ Khaled, Nikhil Seetharam, Rick Ross, N. Cobey and its producers T-Minus and Noah "40" Shebib, "Trust Issues" was originally released on June 21, 2011, as a free download to promote Take Care.
-In an interview with Entertainment Weekly, Drake stated that "Headlines" and "Marvins Room" made the album cut, but "Trust Issues" and "Dreams Money Can Buy" did not, as they were reserved for the birthday edition.
+"Trust Issues" was one of four tracks that were released in 2011 to promote Drake's studio album Take Care, alongside "Dreams Money Can Buy", "Club Paradise", and "Free Spirit".
+These standalone songs were shared via his October's Very Own (OVO) blog and were initially unavailable on major music streaming services.
+Written by Drake along with Lil Wayne, DJ Khaled, Nikhil Seetharam, Rick Ross, Noah "40" Shebib, T-Minus, and N. Cobey, and produced by 40, and T-Minus, "Trust Issues" was originally released as a free download on June 21, 2011.
+In an interview with Entertainment Weekly, Drake explained that "Trust Issues" and "Dreams Money Can Buy" were scrapped off from the album in favor of "Headlines" and "Marvins Room", as he planned to reserve them for a special "birthday edition".